tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 Provide students with some encouragement and tips for overcoming the mental frustrations they will more than likely face throughout the course.

-Open the lesson slides, move to the "Tips" section and emphasize the following points.
+Open the lesson slides, move to the "Tips" section and emphasise the following points.

 * Embrace your inner toddler.
 Recognizing how little you know is the first step toward growth as a learner.
 Hard work, humility, and a relentless desire to improve are essential for succeeding in this program.